Berkut (special police force): Organization

 The Berkut militia were distinguished by their maroon berets (also known as "krapovy beret"), an honorary headgear.
 Standard Berkut equipment includes AKM assault rifles, PK machine guns, Dragunov SVD sniper rifles, UAZ-469 jeeps and the BTR-70 armoured personnel carriers.
+During the Euromaidan protests, the Berkut were also issued with Fort-500M pump-action shotguns loaded with slugs.
 Some units are issued with the SPG-9 recoilless rifle and RPG-7 on a need basis.

 Criticism

 Political violence

 The Berkut has increasingly developed a reputation for engaging in political-related violence, including acts of police brutality and extrajudicial punishment against anti-government protesters, activists, and voters.

-On 25 June 1995 during mass riots of Crimean Tatars who started so called "turf war" against Crimean gang "Bashmaki", policemen of "Berkut" from Poltava on the highway near Sudak, (Autonomous Republic of Crimea) opened fire with the intention to kill from automatic weapons which resulted in seven people being wounded and two killed.
+On 25 June 1995, during mass riots of Crimean Tatars who started so called "turf war" against Crimean gang "Bashmaki", policemen of "Berkut" from Poltava on the highway near Sudak, (Autonomous Republic of Crimea) opened fire with the intention to kill from automatic weapons which resulted in seven people being wounded and two killed.

-On 18 July 1995 Berkut was involved in a partially successful attempt to prevent the burial of Patriarch Volodymyr (Romaniuk) on the territory of St.Sophia monastery (surrounds the Saint Sophia's Cathedral).
+On 18 July 1995, Berkut was involved in a partially successful attempt to prevent the burial of Patriarch Volodymyr (Romaniuk) on the territory of St.Sophia monastery (surrounds the Saint Sophia's Cathedral).
 That day is known in Ukrainian history as the Black Tuesday.

-On 24 August (Independence Day of Ukraine) 1998 Berkut participated in dispersing the picketing of miners in front of the Luhansk "House of Soviets" (administration building of Luhansk regional government and legislation).
+On 24 August (Independence Day of Ukraine) 1998, Berkut participated in dispersing the picketing of miners in front of the Luhansk "House of Soviets" (administration building of Luhansk regional government and legislation).
 The picketing of miners from Krasnodonvuhillia was caused by salary indebtedness for the last 2.5 years.
 At that time Luhansk Oblast was governed by Oleksandr Yefremov and Viktor Tikhonov.

 In 2004 and 2005, Berkut teams participated in many actions of Leonid Kuchma's government against the opposition during the Orange Revolution.

 Former Ukrainian president Viktor Yanukovych has been accused, including by Amnesty International, of using the Berkut to threaten, attack, and torture Ukrainian protesters.
 Upon coming to power, Yanukovych had reversed oversight measures established during the Yushchenko administration to curb Berkut abuse of citizens, whereupon the special force "upped its brutality."

 Euromaidan

-On 30 November 2013, Berkut units in Kyiv violently dispersed protesters during the Euromaidan protest movement, and have since been involved in many other instances of brutality in suppressing the movement.
+On 30 November 2013, Berkut units in Kyiv violently dispersed protesters during the Euromaidan protest movement, and were thereafter involved in numerous other instances of brutality attempting to suppress the movement.
 On 27 January 2014, the Ministry of Defense announced sharp pay raises for military personnel.
 The Cabinet of Ministers adopted a secret resolution to increase the size of the Berkut force sixfold to 30,000.
 They were given more power and a reserve fund was set aside for additional ammunition.

-Former head of Security for the Ukrainian president, General Viktor Ivanovich Palivoda, stated in early February 2014 that those officers standing in the front lines of riot control received pay bonuses, and that they received bonuses for capturing protesters, included added years of service.
+Former head of Security for the Ukrainian president, General Viktor Ivanovich Palivoda, stated in early February 2014 that those officers standing in the front lines against the protestors received pay bonuses.
+Further bonuses were awarded for capturing protesters including the recognition of the equivalent of additional years of service.